curesium/tantalum/README.md

 **THIS TOOL IS IN A DEVELOPMENT STAGE!
 IT DOES NOT WORK YET!**

 ## How to use it
-It's a webtool, so you don't have to install anythings.
-Go to the website in the 'About' section.
+For a guide how to use it, head over to the "How to use it" wiki page, linked [here](https://github.com/curesium/tantalum/wiki/how-to-use-it)

 ### What does this fields do?
 * **POSITIONS:** This field is for how many positions there are in your password